Understanding Signs, Symptoms, and Treatment for Club Drug Addiction

 Club Drug Quick Reference Chart

-Drug Category Several
+Drug Category | Several |

-Commercial & Street Names Several, depending on the type but include:
+Commercial & Street Names | Several, depending on the type, include:

-Roofies, Special K, Adam, Eve, Vitamin K, XTC,
+Roofies, Special K, Adam, Eve, Vitamin K, XTC, Georgia Home Boy |

-DEA Schedule Several, generally Schedule I or Schedule III
+DEA Schedule | Several, generally Schedule I or Schedule III |

-Administration Several
+Administration | Several |

 Statistics on Club Drug Use, Misuse, and Addiction

 Illicit drug use, including the consumption of clubbing drugs, is associated with various risky behaviors and acute health consequences.[6]
 These substances can lead to injuries, myocardial infarction, psychosis, violence, and engagement in risky sexual behaviors.
 Moreover, long-term use of illicit drugs can have detrimental side effects on both physical and psychological health.
-Chronic sleep disturbances, mood disorders, cognitive impairments, and substance use disorders are among the potential consequences of prolonged drug misuse.
+Chronic sleep disturbances, mood disorders, cognitive impairments, and increased risk of substance use disorders are among the potential consequences of prolonged club drug misuse.

 Statistics reveal that young adults, particularly those aged 18-24 years, are most likely to engage in illicit drug use as compared to other age groups.[7]
 Among the illicit drugs commonly used by this demographic group, cannabis, cocaine, and ecstasy rank highest in prevalence.
-Notably, there has been a significant increase in the use of cocaine, ecstasy, and ketamine among young adults between 2016 and 2019, highlighting a concerning trend in drug consumption patterns within this age group
+Notably, there has been a significant increase in the use of cocaine, ecstasy, and ketamine among young adults between 2016 and 2019, highlighting a concerning trend in drug consumption patterns within this age group.

 Club Drug Addiction and Abuse